RobTillaart/Student/README.md

 One has to adjust **STUDENT_MAX_SIZE** too.

+### Application example

+If one wants to estimate the average temperature, one can measure it constantly and calculate the average from all measurements.
+This may take up to 3600 samples per hour.
+With the Student library one can measure the temperature once every 5 minutes.
+This give 12 samples from which one can calculate the interval of the average temperature with 95% confidence.

+This takes far less samples and calculation time and might meet the insights you need.
+Furthermore using this method can be ideal in an low power environment (e.g. remote, battery powered sensor, with long sleep) to get the information you need.

 ### History

 The T-distribution is developed by William Gosset, head experimental brewer, in 1908 while